alidcastano/alidcastano.com/content/articles/2019-05-24-StruggleParadox.md

 ---

-Whenever I discover a startup I like, or an entrepreneur I admire, I look into their story.
+Whenever I discover a startup I like, I look into its story.
 The founder in me wants to know: what it was like in the beginning?
-Ideally, I’d like to find a video of them when they were young or some essays they wrote sharing their journey—as it was happening.
+Ideally, I’d like to find a video of its founders when they were young or some essay they wrote sharing their journey—as it was happening.
 But instead, what I usually find a is a key-note speech they gave recollecting their story.
 The ups and down are there, but it doesn’t fully capture what it was like.
-So the only real artifact we end up with is a picture of them in their early twenties, smiling, next to an extinct desktop computer.
+The only real artifact we end up with is a picture of them in their early twenties, smiling, next to an extinct desktop computer.

 Why don’t more entrepreneurs share their journey as it happens?
 I imagine not everyone who’s succesful cares about eventually motivating others to do the same.
-I, however, wanted to be a motivational speaker before I wanted to start a startup (yes, really), so sharing the ins and outs and ups and downs of starting a company is something I always thought about doing.
+I, however, wanted to be a motivational speaker before I wanted to start a startup (yes, really), so sharing the ins and outs and ups and downs of starting a company is something I always cared about.
 I want my story to be feel real.
 Yet, I’ve been working on a startup for a year now and have yet to share a single experience.

 I’m planning on changing that going forward.
 In fact, I’d like to start by explaining why I’ve found it difficult to share my journey.